neondatabase/website/content/docs/guides/flyway-multiple-environments.md

     </CodeBlock>

-- `Development`:
+- `development:`

     <CodeBlock shouldWrap>

     ```bash
-    jdbc:postgresql://ep-cool-darkness-123456.us-east-2.aws.neon.tech/neondb?user=alex&password=AbC123dEf
+    jdbc:postgresql://ep-mute-night-47642501.us-east-2.aws.neon.tech/neondb?user=alex&password=AbC123dEf
     ```

     </CodeBlock>

-- `Staging`
+- `staging:`

     <CodeBlock shouldWrap>

     ```bash
-    jdbc:postgresql://ep-cool-darkness-123456.us-east-2.aws.neon.tech/neondb?user=alex&password=AbC123dEf
+    jdbc:postgresql://ep-shrill-shape-27763949.us-east-2.aws.neon.tech/neondb?user=alex&password=AbC123dEf
     ```

     </CodeBlock>

 ## Configure flyway to connect each environment

-To enable Flyway to connect to multiple environment environment, we'll create configuration files for each with the environment-specific connection details.
-When running Flyway from the command-line, you'll' specify the configuration file to be used.
+To enable Flyway to connect to multiple environment environments, we'll create a configuration file for each environment and add the environment-specific connection details.
+When running Flyway, you'll specify the configuration file to be used.

 <Admonition type="note">
 By default, Flyway loads its configuration from the default `conf/flyway.conf` file.
-This is true even if you specify another configuration file when running Flyway from the command line.
-You can take advantage of this behavior by defining  your non-environment specific configuration settings in the `conf/flyway.conf` file, and your environment-specific settings in separate configuration files, as we'll do here.
+This is true even if you specify another configuration file when running Flyway.
+You can take advantage of this behavior by defining non-environment specific configuration settings in the default `conf/flyway.conf` file, and placing your environment-specific settings in separate configuration files, as we'll do here.
 </Admonition>

-1. Create the following files in your `/conf/flyway`, one for each environment:
+1. Change to your Flyway `/conf` directory and create the following configuration files, one for each environment, by copying the default configuration file.
+For example:

     ```bash
     cd ~/flyway-9.22.3/conf